 4. Write the letters you need for each name on the tiles with a piece of chalk and place in the holder.
 Since the tiles are small, I chiseled the tip of the chalk to a point with a knife to make it easier to write on the tiles.

 P.S.
 Look what I found at Michaels!!!
+Glass Alphabet Tiles.
 They were in the mosaic aisle!
 Aren’t they fabulous!
-Love that I can have white shiny or black matte names now on the place card holders.
+Love that I can have white shiny or black or white names now on the place card holders.